Book Club Study Program

 Purpose

-- Helping each other every week to understand broad issues that interest all of us fosters quality, friendly relationships that may last a lifetime.
+• Helping each other every week to understand broad issues that interest all concerned citizens fosters quality, friendly relationships that may last a lifetime.

 Organization

-They help gain insights into one’s learning journey by listening to what others say about theirs.
-They also help the group to become genuinely supportive of its members.
+Group calls help gain insights into one’s learning journey by listening to others’ feedback.
+They also help group members to become genuinely supportive of one another.

 A group call, in other words, is not a time for confronting arguments—this is done in the discussion threads—but rather to share one’s challenges and progress in the book study.